#33 How to Overcome Anxiety: A Biblical Perspective

 When you are not doing anything about it, anxiety grows on stress and fear.
 It starts out small, which can be overlooked, but it grows very quickly and impacts a big part of your life once it’s out of control.

-These thoughts can form a prison in your mind and trap you in it forever.
-Blinding you from the truth of God’s promises
+These thoughts can form a prison in your mind and trap you in it, blinding you to the truth of God’s promises.
+This is why turning to bible verses for anxiety is so important—they help replace lies with truth and fear with faith.

 But with the help of the Holy Bible, you can break this cycle.
-Romans 12:2 tells us: “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.”
+Romans 12:2 reminds us, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.”
+This verse shows us that lasting change begins not with controlling circumstances, but with renewing the way we think.

 We do not have to let our anxious thoughts rule over us.
-With God’s help, you can refresh and renew your mind, filling it with positivity and, most importantly, the truth of God.
+With God’s help, and by consistently meditating on bible verses for anxiety—such as Philippians 4:6–7 and 1 Peter 5:7—you can refresh and renew your mind, filling it with hope, peace, and the truth of God.

-Anxiety is not just an emotional thing; it also affects the physical aspects of you.
+Anxiety is not just an emotional struggle; it also affects your physical well-being.

-These are the physical symptoms of severe anxiety:
+These are some physical symptoms of severe anxiety:

 Our body and mind are one, and because of that, we also experience physical signs.